St Patrick’s Cathedral Plaque

 The Presidential Desk or Resolute Desk is a large 19th-century, iconic, ship-wood desk that was built from the Arctic exploration ship Resolute remnants.
 It was originally a gift that Queen Victoria gave to Rutherford Birchard Hayes in 1880.
 Jackie Kennedy brought it to the White House for John Fitzgerald Kennedy’s use.
 It’s still being used today by the current United States president, and it’s adorned with a plaque that details the HMS Resolute history plus an expression of appreciation by Queen Victoria to the nineteenth President of the United States, Hayes.

 Contact Able Engraving & Design for plaque engraving services.
 We provide high-quality commemorative and memorial plaques.
-Our engraved plaques can be made from different materials including traffolyte, stainless steel, brass, bronze, acrylic laminate and aluminium.
+Our engraved plaques can be made from different materials including traffolyte labels, stainless steel engraving, brass, bronze, acrylic laminate and engraved aluminium.
 You can choose any material that suits your purpose best.